onlinehub0808/-smart-contract-best-practices/docs/development-recommendations/general/force-feeding.md

-### Remember that Ether can be forcibly sent to an account

 Beware of coding an invariant that strictly checks the balance of a contract.

 An attacker can forcibly send ether to any account and this cannot be prevented (not even with a